Freakwill/myschedule/README.md

 ToDoList: todo list

 * To create the your own html form, override method `report`
-* If you save 'todolist.txt' in other path, you have to set it to argument `path` of `read` method
+* If you save 'todolist.txt' in another path, you have to set it to argument `path` of `read` method

 ## Framework
 [pyubersicht](https://github.com/Freakwill/pyubersicht)